About

 He has commissioned and premiered works by composers such as Chiel Meijering, Marijn Simons, Roel Van Oosten, Wim Zwaag, Galina Grigorjeva, Gerard Beljon, and Arno Dieteren.

-As an acclaimed chamber musician and duo player, Riemsdijk has performed across major concert halls and festivals in Europe and has shared the stage with musicians from major orchestras including the KCO, Rotterdam Phil, Dutch Phil, Berlin Phil, and London Phil, and with eminent artists such as Gustav Rivinius, Levon Mouradian, Mirel Iancovici, Massimo Merceli, Philippe Bernold, Arno Piters, Leon Bosch, Roeland Hendrikx, Marijn Simons, and many renowned Lied and Opera singers.
+As an acclaimed chamber musician and duo player, Riemsdijk has performed across major concert halls and festivals and has shared the stage with musicians from major orchestras including the KCO, Rotterdam Phil, Dutch Phil, Berlin Phil, and London Phil, and with eminent artists such as Gustav Rivinius, Levon Mouradian, Mirel Iancovici, Massimo Merceli, Philippe Bernold, Arno Piters, Leon Bosch, Roeland Hendrikx, Marijn Simons, and many renowned Lied and Opera singers.

 He occasionally joins minimalist Jeroen van Veen in Ten Holt's Canto Ostinato.